Dr-lvr/Protocol__Sim/README.md

+###TEST the PRE-RELEASE!

+The test simply consists of an executable in java 1.8

 # Protocol__Sim
-The network simulator is a small framework that can allow you to implement networking logics in a simulative java environment
+The network simulator is a small framework that can allow to implement networking logics in a simulative java environment

-I tried to make the mechanics as simple and flexible as possible so that I can freely implement more complex mechanisms (protocols, devices, real-time query)
+I tried to make the mechanics as simple and flexible as possible so that it can be easy to implement more complex mechanisms (protocols, devices, real-time query)

 ##todo:
 * write some default configuration for demostration purposes